-A city built on the solidity of a hill is symbolic of the stability and prominence of the church as an influence in the world. overlooked lt cannot be by anvone scanning the landscape.
-Its foundations are well grounded that it cannot fall. lt is а fortress SO for protection, a place for fellowship with others and a beacon that will lead the weary traveler to rest and safety.
+A city built on the solidity of a hill is symbolic of the stability and prominence of the church as an influence in the world.
+It cannot be overlooked by anyone scanning the landscape.
+Its foundations are well grounded so that it cannot fall.
+It is a fortress for protection, a place for fellowship with others and a beacon leading the weary traveler to rest and safety.